15 Best Interview Questions to Ask Candidates [According to Hiring Experts]

 Carl Jensen Money Mow

-According to Carl Jensen, Founder at Money Mow, this is the perfect interview question to ask for one big reason:
+According to Carl Jensen, Founder at Money Mow, this is the perfect interview question to ask candidates for one big reason:

 “You’ll be able to tell from the answers to this question which applicants are only interested in the money.
 If a candidate declares that they’d quit their job and relocate to Antigua, you can infer that they’re probably just present because they’re required to be.
 On the other hand, you can tell a candidate is genuinely interested in working for you and your business if their response is something along the lines of that they’re travel, pay off debt, and find a way to keep working because they love what they do.
 If you’re looking for passion, this is a great way to identify it.”